 Dogs and Chewing their Beds

-You got your pup an amazing new dog bed and now they are chewing it all up!
+You got your pup an amazing new dog bed- but now they are chewing it all up!
 What to do?
 The first thing to know is that shredding and chewing are normal and natural dog behaviors especially in puppies.
 Chewing happens for several reasons.
 Let’s look at some root causes of chewing so we can keep your pup from destroying their lovely new pet bed.

 Safety first!
 It must be said that if your dog is not just chewing but consuming any part of the bed, please take it away until the issue can be fully resolved for their safety.